CrisisFACTS

 Announcements

-• 2022-06-17: CrisisFACTS task guidelines have been released!
-You can check out the guidelines here, ask questions on our mailing list, or join the #crisis-facts-2022 channel on the TREC Slack channel.
+• 2023-05-10: CrisisFACTS task guidelines have been released!
+You can check out the guidelines on this page, ask questions on our mailing list, or join the #crisis-facts-2023 channel on the TREC Slack channel.

 Participation in CrisisFACTS and access to the track’s datasets (i.e., data streams and queries) are free but require registration with TREC.
 Your registration can be submitted here.